ivanursul/ivanursul/articles/java/queues.md

 ### <a href="#priorityQueue" name="priorityQueue"><i class="fa fa-link anchor" aria-hidden="true"></i></a> PriorityQueue

 Class *PriorityQueue<E&#xfeff;>* extends AbstractQueue<E> Class and implements Serializable Interface and represents an unbounded priority queue based on a priority heap.
 The elements are ordered according to their natural ordering or by a Comparator (depending on which constructor is used).
-A priority queue is unbounded, but has an internal capacity which grows automatically when elements are added.
+A priority queue is unbounded but has an internal capacity which grows automatically when elements are added.

 *PriorityQueue* doesn't permit Null elements and insertion of non-comparable objects.
-This implementation is not synchronized which means that multiple threads should not access a *PriorityQueue*, alternatively PriorityBlockingQueue should be used.
+This implementation is not synchronized which means that multiple threads should not access a *PriorityQueue*, alternatively, PriorityBlockingQueue should be used.

+Some usual methods are listed below, for further information feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/PriorityQueue.html">official website</a>:
+* boolean add(E e), boolean offer(E e), 	E peek(), E poll()
+* void clear() - *This method removes all of the elements from this priority queue*
+* int size() - *This method returns the number of elements in this collection*

 ### <a href="#priorityBlockingQueue" name="priorityBlockingQueue"><i class="fa fa-link anchor" aria-hidden="true"></i></a> PriorityBlockingQueue